Nianze/nianze.github.io/content/post/2018-01-04-start-ml-note.md

 ## Testing and validating

+Usually we split data into three groups:

 * training set
 * validation set
 * test set

-Usual steps to take:
+And take following common workflow:

-1. train multiple models with various hyperparameters using the training set
+1. train multiple models with various hyperparameters using the **training set**
-2. select the model and hyperparameters tht perform best on the validation set
+2. select the model and hyperparameters tht perform best on the **validation set**
-3. run a single final tets against the test set to get an estimate of the _generalization error_ (_out-of-sample error_)
+3. run a single final tets against the **test set** to get an estimate of the _generalization error_ (_out-of-sample error_)

-Cross-validation technique:
+Further, we can use cross-validation technique to reuse data:

 1. split trainig set into complementary subsets
 2. train each model against a different combination of these subsets and validate against the remaining parts